kennyldc/crispy-computing-machine/README.md

 ## Repo structure
     .
-    ├── airflow                 # A description of the making of an Airflow setup inside a GCP Instance ├── dags                    # A folder where we describe our Airflow DAGs ├── model                   # A set of files which covers all the model process from training to production ├── src                     # Source files, API description and ETL process documentation ├── utils                   # An API token list which supplies information of the source data └── README.md
+    ├── airflow                 # A description of how we created an Airflow setup inside a GCP instance ├── dags                    # The files and the description of our Airflow DAGs ├── model                   # A set of files and its decription which covers all the model process from training to production

-## Latest changes in our project :rotating_light:

-### ML Model Trained Checkpoint :arrow_down_small:

-Inside the [model](https://github.com/kennyldc/crispy-computing-machine/tree/main/model) folder you will find the latest development with the training, execution, packaging and deployment of our model.

-In more detail, in this last checkpoint we extracted the data from a BigQuery, did some feature engineering and feature selection adjustments to leave the most important information about cryptocurrencies and be able to train the model.

-As part of the process of developing, we split our data into a training set and then applied a neural network to get the best currency price prediction for the most popular crypo: BTC.
-When put into operation with a validation test, the model obtained results as good as an accuracy of 0.894.

-With this model as the winner, the next thing we did was to package it in a Docker container and adapt it to a production environment.
-In addition to this, the model was trained directly from Vertex AI (where it was also saved) and developed on an endpoint to also make predictions from there.

-### Airflow Checkpoint :arrow_down_small:

-Inside the [airflow](https://github.com/kennyldc/crispy-computing-machine/tree/main/airflow) folder you will find a description of the process of creating an instance called “airflow2” in our Google Cloud Project... yes it is '2', tests were made!

-The instance runs an automated script which installs Python 3, a virtual environment manager (venv) and Airflow.
-In order to access the Airflow Webserver the script creates a user with its corresponding password and has a firewall rule which opens port 8080 and whitelists certain IP addresses.
+    ├── src                     # Source files, API description and ETL process documentation ├── utils                   # An API token list which supplies information of the source data └── README.md

 # Project description